renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-## ignoreDigest

-When a PR is closed, Renovate posts a comment to let users know that future updates will be ignored.
-This option makes the text of that comment configurable for digest upgrades.

-## ignoreMajor

-When a PR is closed, Renovate posts a comment to let users know that future updates will be ignored.
-This option makes the text of that comment configurable for major upgrades.

-## ignoreOther

-When a PR is closed, Renovate posts a comment to let users know that future updates will be ignored.
-This option makes the text of that comment configurable for other (neither digest nor major) upgrades.

 ## ignorePaths

 Renovate will extract dependencies from every file it finds in a repository, unless that file is explicitly ignored.